-Now, I don’t mean to imply that I was always gung-ho about the Full-Moon Party.
-The opposite, really.
 There is a big difference between a drinker and a partier, and I am definitely not the latter.
-The idea of an all-night rave with drunken tourists drinking out of communal buckets of booze – on sand of all places– sounded pretty awful, actually.
+The idea of an all-night rave with drunken tourists drinking out of communal buckets of booze – on dreaded sand of all places– sounded pretty awful, to me.

 Well, I thought, since this year is all about stepping out of my comfort zone, I will do it.
 But I will NOT, under any circumstances, drink out of a communal bucket.
 That is where I draw the line.